Ria424/developers-animatesdk-docs/Document_object/Document66.md

 #### Description

-Method: returns a string that specifies, in XML format, the specified profile.
+Method; `string`; Returns a string that specifies, in XML format, the specified profile.
 If you don’t pass a value for *profileName*, the current profile is exported.

 #### Example